 Externally, the Ohio legislature determines the manner and means in which public schools are funded by the state.
 The State funding formula for schools has changed significantly over the last 10 years.
 During this time, the School District has received state money through the SF-3, the PASS formula, the Bridge formula and currently the SFPR.
 The SFPR or School Finance Payment Report is part of a two year state education budget.
 This formula evaluates the wealth of the district in comparison to the wealth of the State and calculates a State Share Index for Bay Village Schools.
 In dollars and cents, this new formula equated to no additional state money for the School District for fiscal year 2019.
 This is due to the fact that School District is currently on the Transitional Aid Guarantee for state funding.
 With the educational budget passed by the State in June of 2017, the School District moved deeper into this guarantee.
 According to the Ohio Education Policy Institute, the number of school districts on the guarantee for fiscal year 2018 increased dramatically when compared to fiscal year 2017.
-The State of Ohio will need to approve a new educational budget that will take effect July of 2019.
-In recent years there has been conversation at the state level regarding the reduction or elimination of this guarantee.
-Any change in the Transitional aid Guarantee is a concern for the School District.
+The State of Ohio approved a new educational budget that took effect July of 2019 for the 2019-2020 school year.
+Unfortunately, the State of Ohio was significantly effect by the Covid-19 pandemic and in May, the State reduced its payments to the School District for both fiscal years 2020 and 2021.
+Recently, there has been conversation at the state level regarding a new funding formula for allocating funds from the State to public schools in Ohio.